sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 #### Scalability Requirements

 - Max number of VRRP instances: 254
+- Max number of VIPS per instance: 4

 #### Container

-##### BGP container
+##### VRRP container

+Add a new VRRP container to host VRRP protocol operations.
 vrrpcfgd:
   - Subscribes to CONFIG_DB tables, parsing configurations and passes to vrrpd by using FRR CLI commands.

 vrrpd:
   - Responsible for all VRRP protocol related calculations.
 VRRP packets are sent and received in vrrpd and states are updated accordingly.
+  - Match VRRP instance tracking interface and recalculate priority.

+zebra:
+  - Provide an API for vrrpd to update kernel Macvlan device state.
+  - Listen for kernel interface state change events and notify vrrpd.

 vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG_DB.
 Complete the following tasks:
     - Add/del Linux Macvlan device to kernel
     - Config virtual MAC to Macvlan device;
     - Add/del VIP to Macvlan device;
-    - Upadate VRRP instance configuration to the APPL DB.
+    - Update VRRP instance configuration to the APPL DB.

 vrrpsyncd:
   - Complete the following tasks:
-    - Listen for kernel Macvlan device and other interfaces protocol status change events
+    - Listen for kernel Macvlan device state change events
-    - Update the kernel Macvlan device status to the APPL DB.
+    - Update the kernel Macvlan device state to the APPL DB.
-    - Match VRRP instance tracking interface and recalculate priority.
-    - Update priority change to vrrpd by using FRR CLI commands.

 ##### SWSS container

-vrrporch:
+intforch:
   - Subscribes to APPL_DB tables, responsible for updating the ASIC DB.
 Creating/deleting Virtual RIF object via SAI API.

 ![VRRP Vrrporch Uml](images/VRRP_Vrrporch_Uml.png)